What Is a Will in NZ? Why It Matters More Than You Think

 The context behind your decisions - the reasoning that only you fully understand - or specific details, such as how your pets should be cared for, or the kind of funeral you would want.

-Without a Will, those questions do not disappear.
-They become more important, and at the same time, less clear.
+Without a Will, those questions become more important and less clear.

 A well-considered Will removes the burden of decision-making from your family, replacing it with clear instructions they can follow when it matters most.